alexey-dc/nextjs_express_template/README.md

 actually using the template.
 The idea is to delete most of this code to actually start a project with this template: all the pages except for `main.jsx` should be deleted, as well as the demo routes in `app/route/pages.js` and `app/route/api.js`.
 The rest should be a minimal skeleton.

+I wrote a tutorial for this project, which can be found here https://dev.to/alexeydc/express-nextjs-sample-tutorial-integration-485f

 # Running
 This project is set up to run HTTPS.
 The instructions to set up your certificates in localhost are below.

 It's recommended to use yarn with this project, as `yarn.lock` is commited: `yarn install`.
-See https://classic.yarnpkg.com/en/docs/install/#mac-stable
+See https://classic.yarnpkg.com/en/docs/install

 The project relies on the `dotenv` package, so you'll need to create a `.env` file at the root of this project and add some environment variables into it.
 Your .env file should env up looking something like this - be sure to follow the instructions in the next sextion for setting up the SSL certificates: